-- 1.1.
-The BCPC Ethical Principles represent the values and philosophy underpinning the professional codes of practice and training policies of BCPC. - 1.2.
-The Ethical Principles cannot cover every potential ethical or practice-related concern.
-BCPC members must depend on their own thoughtful evaluation of the principles, but are encouraged to refer any ethical issues or situations, which they feel have not already been addressed by the Principles, to the Standards and Ethics Committee for consideration. - 1.3.
-Acceptance of any category of membership through the BCPC Student and Professional Register, commits a member to acceptance of the BCPC Statement of Ethical Principles, the BCPC Codes of Practice, the BCPC Equal Opportunities Statement, and the BCPC Complaints and Grievances Procedures.
+- 1.1 The BCPC Ethical Principles represent the values and philosophy underpinning the professional codes of practice and training policies of BCPC. - 1.2 The Ethical Principles cannot cover every potential ethical or practice related concern.
+BCPC members must depend on their thoughtful evaluation of the principles but are encouraged to refer any ethical issues or situations, which they feel have not already been addressed by the Principles, to the Diversity, Standards & Ethics Committee for consideration. - 1.3 Acceptance of any category of membership through the BCPC Student and Professional Register, commits a member to acceptance of the BCPC Statement of Ethical Principles, the BCPC Codes of Practice, the BCPC Equality, Diversity and Inclusivity (EDI) Policy, and the BCPC Complaints and Grievances Procedure.